-In SS7 network sccp is the transport layer .
-It is the user of MTP3 layer and service provider to the TCAP layer.
-MTP3 layer is the network layer which does the routing based on ss7 point code.
+In SS7 network SCCP is the transport layer.
+It is the user of the MTP3 layer and service provider to the TCAP layer.
+MTP3 layer is the network layer that does the routing based on the ss7 point code.
 SCCP does the routing on SSN and global title (GT).
-Like any other protocol addressing , SCCP have source and destination address in header.
-Source address is named as calling party address and destination named as Called Party address.
-Here we will mostly discuss about the SCCP address format and SCCP GT translation.
+Like any other protocol addressing, SCCP has a source and destination address in the header.
+The source address is named as calling party address and destination named as Called Party address.
+Here we will mostly discuss the SCCP address format and SCCP GT translation.
 In real network mostly routing is done based on the global title.
-SS7 node which woks as intermediate route is Signaling Transfer Point (STP).
+SS7 node which works as the intermediate route is Signaling Transfer Point (STP).

 Why SCCP address is important?
-As we have already said that MTP3 does the routing based on point codes , so why GT is required?
-In real telecom network , global title is either IMSI or MSISDN.
-Both parameters identifies the home network or the sim card provider.
-When a mobile phone attaches to the VLR/MSC in roaming network, imsi digits woks as SCCP called address.
-VLR derives called party GT from imsi.
+As we have already said that MTP3 does the routing based on point codes, so why GT is required?
+In the real telecom network, the global title is either IMSI or MSISDN.
+Both parameters identify the home network or the sim card, provider.
+When a mobile phone attaches to the VLR/MSC in the roaming network, IMSI digits works as SCCP called party address.
+VLR derives called party GT from IMSI.
 Following is an example conversion.

 With the CC and NDC , a message can reach to the home network.
 Where subscriber profile is present.